Board of Directors

 Board Member Emeritus // Federal Way, Washington

-Gulsevin completed her second term on the MACTE Board in 2015 and continues to act as an advisor to the MACTE Board of Directors.
+Gulsevin completed her second term on the MACTE Board in 2015 and continues to act as a Board member Emeritus/ advisor to the MACTE Board of Directors.

 Vanessa Rigaud, Ed.D. – AMS